By Stephen Bugno

 Although different camps start on different dates, some after the New Year and some before, my camp actually started the day before Christmas.
 But they were alright with me showing up on the evening of the 27th.

-Most camps pay about 3 million Korean won (about $2,600 US) and include room and at least one meal per day.
+Most camps pay about 3 million Korean won (about $2,600 US) and include room and at least one meal daily.
 That doesn’t include airfare, so if you’re flying from the Europe or North America figure you’re going to have to drop at least $1,200 for a flight.
 If the camp agrees to pay airfare, they’ll usually pay you less for the month.
 Either way, it turns out to be the same.
 Most camps run classes six days per week, so Sunday will be your only day off.
-Most camps run four weeks, but I happened to get a 6-week contract.
+Most camps run four weeks, but I got a 6-week contract.

 Keep an eye out for a series of posts from Korea over the next seven weeks.
 I will be working lots, saving up some cash, eating well, trying to enjoy wintery island life, all while maintain the blog.